chau-mau/transcriptometer/README.md

 # Transcriptometer

-A lightweight bash script to generate transcriptome assembly statistics from a `.fasta` file.
+A bash script to generate transcriptome assembly statistics from a `.fasta` file.
 It outputs total sequences, total length, min/max/average length, N50, GC content, and more.

 ## Usage